How does the compact work for military or military spouses?

 I live in a noncompact state, but own property in a compact state.
 Can I get a compact license?

 In order to be eligible for a compact license, your declared primary state of residence must be a compact state.
-Owning property in a compact state is not sufficient to meet residence requirements.
+Primary state of residency does not pertain to owning property but rather it refers to your legal status of residency.
 Proof of residence includes obtaining a driver’s license, voting/registering to vote or filing federal taxes with an address in that state.
+These legal documents should be issued by the same state.

-When hired in a remote state for a temporary position or commuting to a remote state from the primary state of residence (usually an adjacent state), employers cannot require you to apply for licensure in the remote state when you have lawfully declared another state as your primary state of residence.
+When hired in a remote state for a temporary position or commuting to a remote state from the primary state of residence (usually an adjacent state), employers should not require you to apply for licensure in the remote state when you have lawfully declared another state as your primary state of residence.
 Primary state of residence is based on where you pay federal income tax, vote and/or hold a driver’s license.
-The remote board of nursing cannot issue a license to a nurse who has declared another compact state as the primary state of residence, since the compact license from the home state applies to both states and having multiple compact licenses is therefore redundant.
-You have the privilege to practice in any remote compact state with your home state compact license.
+The remote state board of nursing cannot issue a license to a nurse who has declared another compact state as the primary state of residence, since the multistate license from the home state applies to both states.
+You have the privilege to practice in any remote compact state with your multistate license issued by your home state.

 Contact us with any comments or questions concerning the Nurse Licensure Compact.